MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 ::: moniker-end

 ::: moniker range="sc-orch-2025"
 5. On the **Configure the database server** page, enter the name of the server and the name of the instance of Microsoft SQL Server that you want to use for Orchestrator.
-Connecion with SQL server is encrypted by default.
+Connection with SQL server is encrypted by default.
 You must install a certificate that client can trust or you can follow the [Secure Connection to SQL server](#secure-connection-to-sql-server) to bypass the recommended trust mechanism.
 You can also specify whether to use Windows Authentication or SQL Server Authentication, and whether to create a new database or use an existing database.
 Select **Test Database Connection** to verify the account credentials.
 If the credentials are accepted, select **Next**.
 ::: moniker-end

 ::: moniker range=">=sc-orch-2022"